 - Must be accompanied by a headshot of the writer

-- If under the topic of Region, must also include a relevant original photo
+- Must include a relevant original photo

 - Must identify any people featured in submitted photos

 Office (if applicable: e.g., President, Secretary, Chapter Sponsor)